bluehenry/python.best.practices/02_advance/03_closures_and_decorators/README.md

 * Built-in(B): Reserved names in Python builtin modules

 # Local function
-* Userful for specialized, one-off functions
+* Useful for specialized, one-off functions
 * Aid in code organization and readability
 * Similar to lambdas, but more general:
     * May contain multiple expressions.